Rossville/exam-countdown-extension/README.md

 - Popup interface for quick access to countdowns.
 - Option to open countdowns in a new tab.
 - Simple and user-friendly design.
+- Add and track your own personalized exam dates alongside the predefined ones
+- Play any spotify playlist/music or youtube video as background music.

 ## Usage